ibm-cloud-docs/containers/cs_versions_istio.md

 The following table shows the changes that are included in version 1.5 of the managed Istio add-on.
 {: shortdesc}

-Version 1.5 of the Istio add-on is supported for clusters that run Kubernetes versions 1.16 and 1.17 only.
+Version 1.5 of the Istio add-on is supported for clusters that run Kubernetes versions 1.17 only.
 {: note}

 | Previous | Current | Description |